The Shining Path, 5.7 600m

 Since it was nearly impossible as a foreigner to buy a bus ticket in 1991 to travel from Lima to the tourist city of Cusco as the bus must pass the regions of Ayacucho and Apurimac, we happily took a great detour way south and back up to Cusco, a detour of a thousand kilometers maybe.
 The bus ticket folks said we would be killed if the Shining Path stopped to rob the bus or preach in these districts.
 Heading north to Cusco from northern Arequipa province bordering Apurimac, was where we noticed the most prominent signs the terrorist group had been in all of Peru – many houses in rural villages were spray painted with hammer and sickle or had SL/PCP across doors, walls, fences.
 The photo of the MRTA painted white wall in the slideshow below is the only graffiti I guess I felt comfortable taking and having on film.

-About 150m from the top of our route on the Indefitigable slab, Tony Devonshire told me about his trip to Peru in the late 90s with his father and how those signs of a country embroiled in a civil war was now gone, that there was no ninjas atop buildings or jeeps full of military aiming rifles at everyone walking down the streets of Lima.
-His story was incredible about an accidental injury on the trail to Machu Picchu that resulted in a rescue plane crashing on a runway and other crazy incidents spawned from a medical emergency.
+About 150m from the top of our route on the Indefitigable slab, Tony Devonshire told me about his trip to Peru in the late 90s with his father and how those signs of a country embroiled in conflict was now gone, that there was no ninjas atop buildings.
+His story was incredible about an accidental injury on the trail to Machu Picchu that resulted in crazy incidents that spawned from a medical emergency.

-In early 1997 I just started working at a daily newspaper and the story was still in the midst of unfolding in Lima when President Alberto Fujimori had the military finally storm the Japanese Ambassadors residence after months of a hostage situation and killed the members of the MRTA who had taken many high ranking officials hostage in December of 1996.
-Every paper around the world covered this incredible story on front pages for months and we saw lots of pictures come across the wire every day of some, any movement.
+In early 1997, the story was still in the midst of unfolding in Lima when President Alberto Fujimori had the military finally storm the Japanese Ambassadors residence after months of a hostage situation and killed the members of the MRTA who had taken many high ranking officials hostage in December of 1996.
+Every paper around the world covered this incredible story on front pages for months detailing some, basically any movement in the situation.
 It was the second time in the few short years of Fujimori’s presidential promise to rid Peru of insurgents- the leader of the Shining Path Abimael Guzman was captured in 1992 which caused the lifeblood of this terrorist organization of 25,000 members to nearly collapse after the government staged an auto-coup as a means to take control of the country.
 The biography ‘The President who Dared to Dream’ by Rei Kimura is a great read for those interested in the history of Peru of the early 1990s with a great part of the book dedicated to Fujimori’s capturing of these two outfits.